2020 Predictions in Marketing & Social Media

 “In 2020, self-curated, high-end digital content will be a must-have again to share across social media platforms,” according to Michael Lewellen at the University of Portland in PRNews Online’s predictions for 2020 article.

 But be careful.
 Content needs to provide value— quality over quantity.

 “The top challenge for marketing in 2020 is resisting the continued calls for ego-based promotion and getting the entire business on board with storytelling,” Michael Brenner, CEO at Marketing Insider Group.
 We agree.

 “People are increasingly distrustful of paid advertising and promotions,” CEL Founder Cindy Leines reminds us.
 “Strategies that focus on partnerships with communities, experts, peers and influencers build trust and credibility.
 We enjoy helping clients bring impactful stories to life.
 It’s about building a community around your brand.
-When you authentically understand your customer and do great work, it’s easy to find great stories to share.”
+When you really understand your customer and value their work, it’s easy to find great stories to share.“

 Once you have earned trust, protect it.
-Ensure you are conducting your business with ethics and integrity, and protect customer data and privacy.
+Ensure that you are conducting your business with ethics and integrity, and protecting customer data and privacy.

 Prediction 2: Social Media Shifts are Inevitable.

 News flash: 2020 is an election year, and Facebook may be the lone hold-out allowing political ads on social media.
 (Not surprising.
 There’s a lot of revenue in political advertising — just ask local tv stations.)
 “I do not doubt that Facebook looked at their 2016 ad revenue and knew it couldn’t be replaced,” shared our VP Janet Swiecichowski, APR, Fellow PRSA.
 “The platforms know it’s labor-intensive and controversial to be the arbiter and fact-checker in a post-truth era.
 There is a cost to this ethical decision.”